 Medical Malpractice Lawyer

-Sure everyone makes mistakes, but when a doctor makes one with you—well, you could face serious consequences.
-If you have been injured due to a preventable mistake on the part of your health care provider, call Simmons and Fletcher, P.C., right now at 800-298-0111 to speak to a Texas medical malpractice lawyer.
+Sure everyone makes mistakes, but when a doctor makes one on you—well, you could face serious consequences.
+If you have been injured due to a preventable mistake on the part of your health care provider, call Simmons and Fletcher, P.C., right now at (713) 932-0777.
+The clock is running out on your claim.

 Medical malpractice occurs when a medical provider fails to follow the accepted standards of care while treating a patient and causes a foreseeable injury.
 Some examples of specific medical malpractice claims include:

 - Childbirth Injuries